Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Omega-3 fatty acids

-The body needs omega 3s to optimise brain activity, among many other reasons.
+The body needs omega 3s to optimise brain activity, among other reasons.
 So, salmon for dinner?

 Vitamin D levels